Collected by Donna Fitzgibbon

 A three-day safari in Kruger National Park is a must for anyone visiting South Africa.
 Entering the gates is like Jurassic Park and you feel transported back in time to the creation of Earth where the wild animals, especially the elephants, are...

 Founded by some of East Africa’s most exclusive mobile safari guides, Asilia manages a collection of understated, low-impact camps in rugged, game-rich locations with little tourism.
-The company’s Kwihala Camp sits on a hill near the...
+The company’s Kwihala Camp sits on a hill near the bank of the...

 Yellowstone National Park is no secret by any stretch of the imagination.
 Yellowstone is one of America's most popular tourist destinations, and with good reason; there few places in the country where you can rub shoulders with grizzlies, smack...